Current advisory committee openings:

-Committee terms run from two to four years, depending on the committee and circumstances, and are generally filled at the end of the calendar year.
-If you are interested in serving on any of our committees, please complete the application or contact Jacyn Normine at 503-397-4322 for more information.
+ABOUT: Committee terms run from two to four years, depending on the committee and circumstances, and are generally filled at the end of the calendar year unless an opening becomes available during the year.
+If you are interested in serving on any of our committees, please complete the application or email Jacyn Normine or call her at 503-397-4322 for more information.

 Ambulance Service Advisory Committee

 The Ambulance Service advisory committee serves in an advisory capacity to the County Health Administrator and the Board of Commissioners.
 Two openings are available for residents who can represent the interests of local citizens.
 The committee periodically reviews and monitors the local Ambulance Service Area Plan as well as proposes updates and amendments to the plan.
 Members of the committee also provide a process for a regular random sampling of ambulance services, and make recommendations for revocation or suspension of providers.
 The committee also gathers input from consumers, providers and the medical community as well reviews complaints concerning the quality of ambulance services provided in county.

 The Board of Property Tax Appeals reviews petitions from property owners who seek to appeal the assessed real market value of their property.
 The Board of Property Tax Appeals (BOPTA) is made up of three volunteer citizens of the county; they are not government officials.
 BOPTA members are selected by the County Clerk and appointed by the Board of Commissioners.

 The six-member Budget Committee, composed of the three county commissioners and an equal number of citizens, reviews the county’s proposed annual budget as well as the budget for the Columbia County Development Agency.
 People with a financial or budgeting background are preferred but any county citizen interested in working collaboratively to maintain a workable and balanced budget and improving the county’s ability to provide services is welcome to apply.
 Applicants must live in Columbia County, be registered to vote and may not be employees, officers or agents of the county.